Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 Sylvia Mendez and the Presidential Medal of Freedom

 Sylvia Mendez is a civil rights hero who helped break down school segregation barriers.
-President Barack honored her with the Presidential Medal of Freedom on February 15, 2011 (National Archives).
+President Barack Obama honored her with the Presidential Medal of Freedom on February 15, 2011 (National Archives).
 Her journey started when she was denied entry to a “whites-only” school, sparking the Mendez v.
 Westminster case that challenged segregation in California schools.

 Ellen Ochoa, First Hispanic Woman Astronaut